Starcounter/Docs/docs/failover-cluster.md

 ## Starcounter failover on Linux

 Starcounter 3 Release Candidate does not yet support failover on Linux operating systems out of the box.
+If you have a Linux production environment which requires failover, please contact us.